AugmyntaStudio/AY-Engine/README.md

-# BSC-Engine
+# AY-Engine
-Game Engine software for the Beta Studio Console Engine.
+Game Engine software for the Augmynta AR Headset.